Hello all,

 Post-FEE3: Align on changes and structure based on learning from previous year’s FEE3.
 Staff to determine organizers and hosting, as well as create application and submission forms to link to the thread.

 1-May: Head organizer or staff member announces FEE3.
-This should include the intended deadline for committee application (ie 1-Jun), project submission (1-Jul), and intended show date (ie 1-Oct).
+Create thread with the guidelines, in addition to forms for participation.
+This should include the intended deadline for committee application (ie 1-Jun), project submission (1-Sep), and intended show date (ie 1-Oct).

 15-Sep: Quality control review deadline.
 All videos should be reviewed by this date.
 Organizers can reject fixes to videos past this date.

 15-Sep: Schedule announcement.
 Schedule should be released and adjusted in the first post of the thread.
-Charity page should be available by this date, and other communities and outreach should be locked in if not already started.
+Ideally, moderators are able to connect with other FE communities to host threads/announcements for the event.

 30-Sep: Videos should be uploaded to the FEU (or other host) Youtube with scheduled release times.